Why is this medication prescribed?

 Use the oral syringe that came with the medication for measuring the solution.
 Do not use a household spoon to measure your dose.

 Use a dry oral syringe each time that you take the medication.
 The solution may turn cloudy if water enters the medication bottle or is inside the syringe, but this will not change the safety or how well the medication works.

 The oral solution can be given through a feeding tube.
 If you have a feeding tube, ask your doctor how you should take the medication.
 Follow these directions carefully.

 Your doctor will start you on a low dose of cannabidiol and gradually increase your dose, usually not more than once every week.

-Cannabidiol helps to control seizures, but does not cure them.
+Cannabidiol helps to control your condition, but does not cure it.
 Continue to take cannabidiol even if you feel well.
 Do not stop taking cannabidiol without talking to your doctor.
 If you suddenly stop taking cannabidiol, you may experience withdrawal symptoms such as new or worsening seizures.
 Your doctor will probably decrease your dose gradually.

 Other uses for this medicine